Zero-Tang/NoirVisor/README.md

 Customizable VM is the feature that Zero researches about Virtualization: to run an arbitrary guest, instead of to just subvert the host system.
 In a word, it is aimed to be a competitor of the Windows Hypervisor Platform (WHP). <br>
 For CVM Algorithm on AMD-V, visit [here](src/svm_core/readme.md#customizable-vm-scheduler-algorithm).

+APIs to invoke Customizable VMs are available in the [NoirCvmApi](https://github.com/Zero-Tang/NoirCvmApi) repository.
+The documentation of the APIs is available in the [wiki page](https://github.com/Zero-Tang/NoirCvmApi/wiki).

 # NPIEP
 NPIEP (a.k.a Non-Privileged Instruction Execution Prevention) is an important security feature in Microsoft Virtualization-based Security.
 As a hypervisor project in conformance to Microsoft `Hv#1` interface, NoirVisor would provide this feature to the guest.
 This feature is similar to `UMIP` provided by later models of x86 processors.
 The differences are: